parijatmishra/parijatmishra.github.io/_posts/2021-10-03-decisions-uncertainty-heuristics.md

 There are several techniques for reducing the cost of making a mistake.
 The cost of making a product that users don't want is the time and effort that goes in creating it.
 We could reduce the cost of building the wrong product by building a lower cost "minimum viable product" and getting feedback from users.
 The cost of choosing an incorrect queuing system is that we will have to swap it out and change all our application code that depends on it.
 We can reduce this by creating a software abstraction layer that hides the differences between different queuing systems, making it possible to swap them out without changing our application code.

 Let us assume our hypothetical startup has used techniques to reduce the cost of making a mistake.
 What remains?
-Gap in information.
+Gaps in available information.

-Sometimes, we simply can't get the information.
+Sometimes, we simply can't get more information.
 For example, in the case of the queuing system, while we've reduced the cost of error, the only way we can reduce the *probability* of error is to know what our future needs are.
 This may simply not be possible.

-At other times, we *could* get more information but decide that the *value* of the information is not worth the *cost* of doing so.
+At other times, we *could* get more information but the *value* of the information is not worth the *cost* of doing so.
+For example, the easiest way to find out if people will pay for our product with zero cost is to not build the product ourselves but let someone else do it.
+Their success or failure will give us very valuable information.
+But the cost of the information is that we don't have a startup at all, or at least we are late to the market and have lost the initial chunk of users.
+Most startups would say that the cost outweighs the value of this information.

 ## Uncertainty and Estimations